ethanwu155/CS6300TeamProject/GroupProject/Docs/ProjectPlan.md

 ## 1. Introduction

-Document describes Software Development Process for CS6300 Team 69's Vocabulary Quiz application.
+This document describes the Software Development Process for CS6300 Team 69's Vocabulary Quiz application.
 This Vocabulary Quiz application will do the following: user login, adding/removing quizzes, practicing quizzes and viewing quiz results.

 ## 2. Process Description

 The team will utilize Unified Software Process (USP) Model.
 We will deliver the following four deliverables:

-* __Deliverable 1 - Software Design__ - Due 9/29/2018 8 am EST
+* __Deliverable 1 - Software Design__ - Due 9/29/2018 8 am ET

   * Individual UML Class Diagrams